Ohalo-Ltd/ohalo-playbooks/atlan-dxr-integration/README.md

 ### Cleaning up connections during testing

-To hard-deleteAfter purging connections you can remove any leftover tables or file assets by running `python scripts/purge_orphan_assets.py` (same env vars apply).

- the configured Atlan connection (for example between integration test runs), use the dedicated helper:
+To hard-delete the configured Atlan connections (for example between integration test runs), use the dedicated helper:

 ```bash